bodhiYG/RadioGen/README.md

 # AI-Powered Playlist Generator

-An intelligent music playlist generator that analyzes audio files to create mood and energy-based playlists using PyTorch machine learning.
+A music playlist generator that analyzes audio files to create mood and energy-based playlists using PyTorch machine learning.

 ## Features